dmsc/fastbasic/manual.md

   function, with A the low part and X the high part.

-  This is a sample usage:
+  This is a sample usage code snippet:

       ' PLA / EOR $FF / TAX / PLA / EOR $FF / RTS
       DATA ml() byte = $68,$49,$FF,$AA,$68,$49,$FF,$60